UppalaShivani/III-IT-B-LAB/DS LAB/sorting/Selection sort/README.md

 Array = [1,3,3,5,5].
 Then we consider 4rt position i.e 5 ,and we find that 5 is 4rt lowest value so no swaping takes place.
 Array = [1,3,3,5,5].
-Then we consider 5th position i.e 5 ,and we find that 5 is 5th lowest value so no swaping takes place.
-Array = [1,3,3,5,5].
 Now the given array is sorted array, so it comes out of loop
 #### Output of following case is [1,3,3,5,5]
 ![Repeting elements](selection_sort_repeating_elements.png)